christian-draeger/write-properties/README.md

 ### `property`

-**Required** The property you want to read.
+**Required** The property you want to write.

-## Outputs

 ### `value`

-The value of the given property.
+**Required** The value of the given property.

 ## Example usage

-    - name: Read value from Properties-file
+    - name: Write value to Properties-file
-      id: read_property
-      uses: christian-draeger/read-properties@1.0.0
+      uses: christian-draeger/write-properties@1.0.0
       with:
         path: './src/main/resources/application.properties'
         property: 'the.key.of.the.property'
-    - name: Do something with your bumped release version
-      run: echo ${{ steps.read_property.outputs.value }}
-      # will print "the value of 'the.key.of.the.property'"
+        value: 'some value'

 # License
 The scripts and documentation in this project are released under the [MIT License](LICENSE)